Entanglement preserving local thermalization: Main Question

-In words, a local thermalization $\mathcal{E}$ is {\em local} in two senses: that is, it is an LOSR channel (condition \ref{condition1}) that locally thermalizes every input (condition \ref{condition2}).
-That this set is non-empty is proven by the existence of the channel $\rho_{\rm AB} \mapsto \gamma_{\rm A} \otimes \gamma_{\rm B}$ for every $\rho_{\rm AB}$.
-Of course, this is not an EPLT.
+In other words, a local thermalization $\mathcal{E}$ is {\em local} in two senses: that is, it is an LOSR channel (condition \ref{condition1}) that locally thermalizes every input (condition \ref{condition2}).
+An example of local thermalization is the channel \mbox{$\rho_{\rm AB} \mapsto \gamma_{\rm A} \otimes \gamma_{\rm B}$} for every $\rho_{\rm AB}$, which is not an EPLT.

-Note that, if we drop condition \ref{condition1}, $\E$ can be any channel and in particular it can be a preparation of a state with thermal marginals; then, our dynamical question concerning the existence of EPLTs is reduced to the `static' question of the existence of entangled states with given thermal marginals.
-Condition~\ref{condition1} avoids this trivialization by asking that $\E$ is an LOSR channel which means, since LOSR is a subset of Local Operations and Classical Communication, that entanglement cannot be created~\cite{QCI-book}.
+To gather intuition on the above definition, note that dropping either of the two conditions trivializes the dynamical question.
+If we drop condition~\ref{condition1}, $\E$ can be any channel and, in particular, it can be any state preparation; then, our dynamical question concerning the existence of EPLTs is reduced to the ``static'' question of the existence of entangled states with given thermal marginals.
+Condition~\ref{condition1} avoids this trivialization by asking that $\E$ is an LOSR channel, which means that entanglement cannot be created~\cite{QCI-book}.